Hello, and welcome to the Canons High Website.

 Canons High School has received national recognition for the value it adds to students’ achievements at GCSE.

-A recent in-depth analysis of official Department for Education data on all state-funded schools in England by SSAT, the national schools’ membership organisation for improvement and collaboration, identified Canons High School’s success.
+SSAT, the Schools, Students and Teachers Network, recently undertook its annual in-depth analysis of official Department for Education data on all state-funded schools in England and identified Canons High School’s success.

-The school has been invited to receive their award at a regional celebration ceremony hosted by SSAT at The St Marylebone CE School in London on 06 May.
+The school has been invited to receive their award at a regional celebration ceremony hosted by SSAT at Holland Park School in London on 12 May.

 Sue Williamson, Chief Executive of SSAT said:

 ‘Canons High School should be congratulated for their exceptional achievement.
 They have proved themselves to be leading the field in improving GCSE outcomes for their students.
-There is so much good practice that this school could share, and I hope many schools will join us at the celebration ceremony for the chance to network and share strategies with award-winning schools.
+There is so much good practice that this school could share, and I hope they will join us at the celebration evening for the chance to network and share strategies with award-winning schools.

 ‘These results are testament to the commitment and hard work of the students, teachers and leadership team at Canons High School, and show what can be achieved when skilled teachers have high expectations and ambition for every young person.
 I am proud that this school is a member of the SSAT network.’